lyteword/chspurgeon-tod/volume-5/psalm-105.md

 **Verse 1. **

-1\.Praise God for former mercies.
+1\.
+Praise God for former mercies.

-2\.Pray for further mercies.
+2\.
+Pray for further mercies.

-3\.Publish his famous mercies.
+3\.
+Publish his famous mercies.

 **Verse 1.** A series of holy exercises.